queenaccila/midnight-express-creative/Dialogue/Level-3.md

 ### Post-Boss Scene
 <u>LOCATION - AMPHITHEATURE cont.</u>

+[Mina is struck down, and she tries to steady herself with her sword.]

+**The Conductor:** It seems you are not quite worthy.
+I expected as much.

+[Mina tries to get up again too quickly and charges again at The Condcutor in an attempt to prove him wrong.]

+**Mina:** I'm not done yet!

+[Their swords clash, with Mina struggling to push her sword against The Conductor's sword.]

+**The Conductor:** Look at you, struggling to fight.
+Do you really believe you are capable of being the next conductor, when you can't even win against me?

+[There's a flash of Mina's face showing doubt, and the Conductor uses it as an opening to push Mina away towards the edge of the pit.
+Mina is on her knees and is barely able to stand using her sword to prop her up.]

 **The Conductor:** Goodbye, Mina.

-[Mina is in shock that The Conductor knows her name.]

-**Mina:** How did you know-

-[The Conductor gives one final push using the blunt of his sword sheathe towards Mina, pushing her into the pit and losing her balance by falling into the pit below.]
+[The Conductor gives one final push using the end of his sword sheathe towards Mina, pushing her into the pit and losing her balance by falling into the pit below.]

 **Mina:** aaaAHHHH!!!

-[The Conductor looks into the pit, and sees Mina falling.
-He walks away, thinking Mina wouldn't make that fall.]
+[The Conductor looks into the pit, and sees Mina falling.]

+[He walks away, thinking Mina wouldn't make that fall.]